soderlind/super-admin-all-sites-menu/README.md

 For the super admin, replace WP Admin Bar My Sites menu with an All Sites menu.

-- Doesn't use `switch_to_blog()` i.e. it's faster and uses less resources than the WP Admin Bar My Sites menu.
+- Doesn't use `switch_to_blog()` i.e. Super Admin All Sites Menu faster and uses less resources than the WP Admin Bar My Sites menu.
 - Subsite menu data are stored locally in IndexedDB (did I say it's fast?).
 The local storage is updated when;
   - the plugin is activated.
   - a site is added or deleted.